m0rtem/CloudFail/README.md

 > Please feel free to contribute to this project.
 If you have an idea or improvement issue a pull request!

 #### Disclaimer
 This tool is a PoC (Proof of Concept) and does not guarantee results.
-It is possible to setup CloudFlare properly so that the IP is never released or logged anywhere; this is not often the case and hence why this tool exists.
+It is possible to setup Cloudflare properly so that the IP is never released or logged anywhere; this is not often the case and hence why this tool exists.
 This tool is only for academic purposes and testing  under controlled environments.
 Do not use without obtaining proper authorization from the network owner of the network under testing.
 The author bears no responsibility for any misuse of the tool.